heavyblotto/memorativa/docs/readme.md

 ## How it works
 - User creates a DMP (DMPs can be created, edited, merged, shared, and exported).
-  - `npm memorativa create`
+  - through the command line interface: `npm memorativa create`
   - through the web interface
   - through the API
 - Content is submitted to Memorativa via a link or a URL (manually or API).
 - The user optionally provides a note, tags, or instructions for the content.
-- Memorativa stores the link.
+  - Tags are automatically generated from the content.
+  - User selects a primary content location (based on the 12 houses, AI chooses the best location by default):
+    - 1. Personal Identity
+       - Profiles, bios, personal goals
+       - Self-reflections, aspirations
+       - Personal brand content, social media presence
+       - Style, fashion, self-expression
+    - 2. Resources & Collections
+       - Digital assets, documents
+       - Personal libraries, inventories
+       - Financial content, investment info
+       - Product reviews, wishlists
+    - 3. Communications & Learning
+       - Notes, correspondence
+       - Study materials, daily logs
+       - News feeds, trending topics
+       - Social media discussions, forums
+    - 4. Heritage & Foundations
+       - Family history, traditions
+       - Core documentation, origins
+       - Home and living spaces
+       - Cultural content, traditions
+    - 5. Creative Works
+       - Original content, projects
+       - Art, entertainment, hobbies
+       - Games, sports, recreation
+       - Music, movies, media
+    - 6. Methods & Systems
+       - Workflows, processes
+       - Technical guides, procedures
+       - Health and wellness content
+       - Productivity tools, life hacks
+    - 7. Collaborations
+       - Shared projects
+       - Partnerships, agreements
+       - Relationship content
+       - Public discourse, debates
+    - 8. Research & Analysis
+       - Deep investigations
+       - Complex systems, transformations
+       - World events analysis
+       - Conspiracy theories, mysteries
+    - 9. Knowledge Base
+       - Educational content
+       - Philosophy, teachings
+       - Travel, exploration
+       - Current affairs, global trends
+    - 10. Professional Works
+       - Career materials
+       - Public achievements
+       - Industry news, market trends
+       - Professional development
+    - 11. Community & Networks
+       - Group initiatives
+       - Social projects, future plans
+       - Technology trends
+       - Social movements, activism
+    - 12. Private Archives
+       - Personal journals
+       - Private collections, reflections
+       - Saved content for later
+       - Inspirational content
-- Memorativa extracts data and metadata from the link.
+- Memorativa stores the link + metadata + category.
+This is called the **entry**.
-- Memorativa uses AI to understand, organize, and curate the content.
+- Memorativa uses AI to understand, organize, and curate the **entries**.
-- Memorativa stores and presents the content within the DMP user experience.
+- Memorativa stores and presents the **entries** within the DMP user experience.

 ## The Art of Memory
 The DMP is based on **the art of memory**, which is an ancient collection of methods for storing, organizing, and retrieving memories using imaginative and symbolic mental representations.
-  - The memory palace uses the astrological memory system of **Marsilio Ficino**, which is a dynamic system that uses the positions of the sun, moon, and planets to organize and categorize content.
+  - The DMP adopts a digital form of the astrological memory system of **Marsilio Ficino**, which is a dynamic system that uses the positions of the sun, moon, and planets to organize and categorize content.
+  - Each DMP contains **halls**, which are the rooms or spatial representation of the memory palace:
+    - Solar hall (default view): overall view of the memory palace and its contents.
+    - Lunar hall: personal content collections.
+    - Mercury hall: communications and learning.
+    - Venus hall: aesthetics, art, music, movies, media.
+    - Mars hall: active practice.
+    - Jupiter hall: teaching materials.
+    - Saturn hall: historical archives.
+    - Fixed Stars hall: Zodiacal organization of universal principles.
+    - Earth hall: hall of natal chart interactions.
+  - Halls contain **houses**, which are 12 distinct zones within the hall based on the astrological memory system of **Marsilio Ficino**.
+    - houses are arranged in a circle encompassing the walls of the hall.
-  - The memory palace uses the **method of loci**, which is a collection of methods for storing, organizing, and retrieving memories using physical objects and spaces.
+  - The DMP uses an adopted digital form of the **method of loci**, which is a collection of methods for storing, organizing, and retrieving memories using physical objects and spaces within the halls and houses of the DMP.
-- The application uses AI to generate some of the symbolic images for the memory palace.
+  - Each section of the hall is visually and dynamically influenced by the movement of the **archetypes**, which are the dynamic planetary influences used by **Marsilio Ficino**.

 ## Lenses
-**Lenses** are symbolic filers based on different symbolic systems that are applied by users to filter, relate, and surface content based on various symbolic patterns, relationships, and organizational patterns.
+**Lenses** are symbolic curation algorithms based on different symbolic systems and that are applied by users to filter, relate, and surface content based on various symbolic patterns, relationships, and organizational patterns related to the content.

+The lens is defined by a data structure and data library that can be modified by users to suit their needs.

+### Chinese Systems
+- **I Ching (���經)**
+  - 64 hexagrams and their changing lines
+  - Eight trigrams (Bagua)
+  - Yin-Yang polarity
+  - Five Elements (Wu Xing)
+  - Celestial Stems and Terrestrial Branches
+  - Traditional Chinese Medicine correspondences

+### Western Esoteric
+- **Tarot Systems**
+  - **Marseille Tarot** (Traditional/Martinist)
+    - Original French symbolism
+    - Numerical and geometric patterns
+    - Color symbolism (traditional printing colors)
+    - Martinist interpretations
+    - Connection to the "Way of the Heart"
+  - **Other Tarot Systems**
+    - Major Arcana (22 Trump cards)
+    - Minor Arcana (56 pip cards)
+    - Court Cards and elemental dignities
+    - Astrological correspondences
+    - Kabbalistic attributions
+  - **Alchemy**
+  - Seven planetary metals
+  - Three Principles (Salt, Sulfur, Mercury)
+  - Four Elements
+  - Stages of the Great Work
+  - Laboratory processes and their spiritual correspondences
+  - Color sequences (nigredo, albedo, rubedo, etc.)

+### Jewish Mysticism
+- **Kabbalah**
+  - Tree of Life (10 Sephiroth)
+  - 22 Paths and Hebrew letters
+  - Four Worlds
+  - Partzufim (Divine Personas)
+  - Angels and Divine Names
+  - Gematria systems

+### Hermetic Tradition
+- **Seven Hermetic Principles**
+  - Mentalism
+  - Correspondence
+  - Vibration
+  - Polarity
+  - Rhythm
+  - Cause and Effect
+  - Gender
+- **Egyptian-Hermetic Symbolism**
+  - Thoth-Hermes wisdom
+  - Sacred geometry
+  - Numerical symbolism

+### Greek Systems
+- **Classical Elements**
+  - Fire, Water, Air, Earth, Aether
+  - Elemental qualities
+  - Geometric solids
+- **Pythagorean Numbers**
+  - Tetractys
+  - Sacred ratios
+  - Musical harmonies
+- **Orphic Symbols**
+  - Mythological correspondences
+  - Mystery traditions

+### Martinist Symbolism
+- **Degrees of Initiation**
+  - Associate (Connected to Marseille Trump I - Le Bateleur)
+  - Mystic (Connected to Trump II - La Papesse)
+  - Unknown Superior (Connected to Trump V - Le Pape)
+- **Operative Symbolism**
+  - The Mask (Trump XII - Le Pendu)
+  - The Cloak (Trump IX - L'Hermite)
+  - Interior Church concepts (Trump XVIII - La Lune)
+- **Marseille Tarot Integration**
+  - Traditional number symbolism
+  - Original French interpretations
+  - Initiatic journey through the Trumps
+  - Meditative applications
+  - Prayer and contemplation methods
+  - Path of the Heart correspondences

+### Vedic Systems
+- **Chakras**
+  - Seven main energy centers
+  - Associated colors and sounds
+  - Elemental correspondences
+  - Psychological attributes
+- **Tattvas**
+  - 36 principles of manifestation
+  - Five elements and their combinations
+- **Nakshatras**
+  - 27 lunar mansions
+  - Planetary rulers
+  - Symbolic associations

+### Cross-System Correspondences

+##### Elemental Mappings
+- Greek Elements ↔ Chinese Wu Xing
+- Tattvas ↔ Western Elements
+- Elemental Triplicities ↔ Trigrams

+##### Number Systems
+- Kabbalistic Numbers ↔ I Ching Sequences
+- Pythagorean Ratios ↔ Vedic Measurements
+- Tarot Numerology ↔ Hebrew Gematria

+##### Color Schemes
+- Alchemical Colors ↔ Chakra Colors
+- Golden Dawn Scales ↔ Planetary Colors
+- Traditional Attributions ↔ Modern Interpretations

+##### Planetary Correspondences
+- Traditional Seven Planets
+- Metal Associations
+- Day/Hour Rulers
+- Directional Guardians

+##### Sacred Geometry
+- Platonic Solids
+- Metatron's Cube
+- Sri Yantra
+- Magic Squares
+- Golden Ratio

 ## Use cases
 1. Users submit content via a link or a URL.
 Flow: